mingzhi2004/Derf/README.md

 Derf is designed as a drop-in replacement for normalization layers in Transformers, and achieves stronger performance than LayerNorm, RMSNorm, and Dynamic Tanh across a wide range of modalities, tasks, and learning paradigms.

 ## Implementation
-We evaluate Derf across four **representative Transformer model families** and one other modern architectures, strictly **following their official implementations**:
+We evaluate Derf across four **representative Transformer model families** and one other modern architecture, strictly **following their official implementations**.

 - **[DiT](DiT/)** - Diffusion Transformer for image generation
 - **[ViT](ViT/)** - Vision Transformer for image classification